 A user entity that can only be created in Orchestrator.
 For local users, attributes like name and email are managed in Orchestrator, along with roles and other Orchestrator-specific settings.
 It is used to log into Orchestrator, have a custom view of Orchestrator, depending on your position within the automating team and, optionally, to receive email alerts.
-You cannot change the username of local users.
+You cannot change the username of this type of user.

-There two ways to convert local users that log in with AD credentials into directory users:
+There are two ways to convert local users that log in with AD credentials into directory users:

 - Set the

 True.
-This converts each local AD user into a directory user after the first login with AD credentials.
-This only works if the login is performed on the Orchestrator Login page.
+This converts each local user into a directory user after the first login with AD credentials.

 Once the conversion is complete, you cannot use basic authentication credentials to log in with the respective users any longer.